realityforge/planet_quake/README.md

   * Push notifications through web browser for pickup matches
   * Procedurally generated game content and maps
   * Many mod support, compiling and playing lots of different game types, capture the flag with 3+ teams
-  * Many BSP formats support and cross compatibility with other game content like Call of Duty and Savage
+  * Many BSP formats (Quake 1, Quake 2, Quake 4, Doom 1, Doom 2, Doom 3, Hexen maps) support and cross compatibility with other game content like Call of Duty, Half-Life, and Savage XR
   * Campaign mode, playing older engine content and playing as enemy characters, new AI for old enemies
   * Server moderator permissions, admins can set sv_modCmds and sv_modCvars to allow moderator passwords modpassword1-3 to only change specific settings, like maps, bans, allowing voting, but not change games like fs_basepath and fs_game.
   * Updated WebGL renderer